-- 1. "For profit" means for financial gain or commercial advantage, but this definition does not include a defendant who commits the offense solely in return for his own entry or transportation. - 2.
-"Convicted of smuggling, transporting, or harboring an unlawful alien, or a related offense" includes any conviction for smuggling, transporting, or harboring an unlawful alien, and any conviction for aiding and abetting, conspiring or attempting to commit such offense. - 3.
-If the defendant was convicted under 8 U.S.C. § 1328, apply the applicable guideline from Part G (see Statutory Index) rather than this guideline.
+1. "For profit" means for financial gain or commercial advantage, but this definition does not include a defendant who commits the offense solely in return for his own entry or transportation.
+The "number of unlawful aliens smuggled, transported, or harbored" does not include the defendant.

-- 4. The adjustment under \$2L1.1(b)(2) for a previous conviction is in addition to any points added to the criminal history score for such conviction in Chapter Four, Part A (Criminal History).
-This adjustment is to be applied only if the previous conviction occurred prior to the last overt act of the instant offense. - 5.
-For the purposes of §3B1.1 (Aggravating Role), the aliens smuggled, transported, or harbored are not considered participants unless they actively assisted in the smuggling, transporting, or harboring of others. - 6.
-For the purposes of \$3B1.2 (Mitigating Role), a defendant who commits the offense solely in return for his own entry or transportation is not entitled to a reduction for a minor or minimal role.
-This is because the reduction at \$2L1.1(b)(1) applies to such a defendant. - 7.
-Where the defendant smuggled, transported, or harbored an alien knowing that the alien intended to enter the United States to engage in subversive activity, an upward departure may be warranted. - 8.
-The Commission has not considered offenses involving large numbers of aliens or dangerous or inhumane treatment.
-An upward departure should be considered in those circumstances. - 9.
-"Aggravated felony" is defined in the Commentary to §2L1.2 (Unlawfully Entering or Remaining in the United States).
+- 2. For the purposes of §3B1.1 (Aggravating Role), the aliens smuggled, transported, or harbored are not considered participants unless they actively assisted in the smuggling, transporting, or harboring of others. - 3.
+For the purposes of §3B1.2 (Mitigating Role), a defendant who commits the offense solely in return for his own entry or transportation is not entitled to a reduction for a minor or minimal role.
+This is because the reduction at §2L1.1(b)(1) applies to such a defendant. - 4.
+Where the defendant smuggled, transported, or harbored an alien knowing that the alien intended to enter the United States to engage in subversive activity, drug trafficking, or other serious criminal behavior, an upward departure may be warranted. - 5.
+If the offense involved dangerous or inhumane treatment, death or bodily injury, possession of a dangerous weapon, or substantially more than 100 aliens, an upward departure may be warranted. - 6.
+"Aggravated felony" is defined in the Commentary to \$2L1.2 (Unlawfully Entering or Remaining in the United States).

 Background: This section includes the most serious immigration offenses covered under the Immigration Reform and Control Act of 1986.
 A specific offense characteristic provides a reduction if the defendant did not commit the offense for profit.
-A second specific offense characteristic provides an enhancement if the defendant was previously convicted of a similar offense.
+The offense level increases with the number of unlawful aliens smuggled, transported, or harbored.
+In large scale cases, an additional adjustment from §3B1.1 (Aggravating Role) typically will apply to the most culpable defendants.

 Historical Note: Effective November 1, 1987.
-Amended effective January 15, 1988 (see Appendix C, amendments 35, 36, and 37); November 1, 1989 (see Appendix C, amendment 192); November 1, 1990 (see Appendix C, amendment 335); November 1, 1991 (see Appendix C, amendment 375).
+Amended effective January 15, 1988 (see Appendix C, amendments 35, 36, and 37); November 1, 1989 (see Appendix C, amendment 192); November 1, 1990 (see Appendix C, amendment 335); November 1, 1991 (see Appendix C, amendment 375); November 1, 1992 (see Appendix C, amendment 450).